jasb3110/Radiocarbon-reservoir/README.md

 Therefore, It is important to estimate $\Delta R$ for dating tools that estimate a radiocarbon age.
 In this work, I update values of $\Delta R$ according to the calibrated curve (Marine20 & Shcal20).
 Also, I focus on the $\Delta R$ relationship with space-time variables (latitude, longitude, calibrated age, and uncertainty age), and whether the hypotheses that explain previous works, still would validate with Marine20.

 ## Materials and methods
 This work estimates the $\Delta R$ off Peru & Chile (0 to 50 °S) during the last 12 Kyr BP.
 Therefore, I compiled several previous estimations.
 It was 185 pairs Marine-terrestrial samples of different organic materials (wood, shell and others organic remains) obtained in the South-Eastern Pacific Ocean (SEPO).
-This data-set include conventional age estimated of $^{14}C$, $^{210}Pb$ and sampled date.Bellow, I attached the input data set.
+This data-set include conventional age estimated of $^{14}C$, $^{210}Pb$ and collected date.
+For all conventional ages were used its uncertainties excluding collected age that only assumed 0.25 years how its uncertainties.Bellow, I attached the input data set.

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/r.input%20data1.png?raw=true)